 When working with inks, I often choose three to six colours and a single surface (YUPO, TerraSkin, metal leaf, board, or whatever I can think of) and play.
 Each piece helps inspire the next when I am working this way.

-Days where I feel like working with texture or layering find me working on my oxidation pieces – it’s a completely different process from the inks and I love how the media forces me to react differently depending on the results of the oxidation at each stage.
+Days where I feel like working with texture or layering find me working on my encaustic pieces – it’s a completely different process from the inks and I love how the media forces me to react differently depending on the results of the wax at each stage.
 Each piece is layered and each layer is a reaction to what happened with the previous layer.

-I have only started sharing my work and am interested in seeing if people are moved by it the same way that I am.
+I hope that people are moved by my work the same way that I am.